ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on predictions that came true.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on predictions that aged terribly.

 ---